jonnonz1/nz-statute-book/acts/public/1998/postal-services-act-1998.md

 **Appeals**

 ### 37 Right of appeal
-(1) Any person may appeal to a District Court against the following decisions of the Secretary:
+(1) Any person may appeal to the District Court against the following decisions of the Secretary:
   (a) a decision of the Secretary to decline to register that person as a postal operator:
   (b) a decision of the Secretary to cancel that person's registration as a postal operator.
-(2) Every appeal under this section must be made by giving notice of appeal within 20 working days after the date on which notice of the decision was communicated to the appellant, or within such further time as a District Court may allow on application made before or after the expiration of that period.
+(2) Every appeal under this section must be made by giving notice of appeal within 20 working days after the date on which notice of the decision was communicated to the appellant, or within such further time as the District Court may allow on application made before or after the expiration of that period.

 ### 38 Determination of appeals
-(1) In determining an appeal under section 37, a District Court may confirm or reverse the decision of the Secretary.
+(1) In determining an appeal under section 37, the District Court may confirm or reverse the decision of the Secretary.
 (2) The District Court's decision in the determination of an appeal under section 37 is final.

 ## Part 4 — Postal operators